Half Marathon Training Plan Secrets: How to run faster race times (and do it injury-free)

 Why does this matter for endurance training?

 As a result, they work hard completing runs that do not provide the essential benefits of aerobic running.
 One reason this happens is not often discussed: As athletes, we tend to be competitive, but it’s more than that.

-During a run, the dopamine in our brains affect the way we think and make us prone to going too fast.
+During a run, the dopamine in our brains affects how we think and makes us prone to going too fast.
 That’s human nature.
 Besides, we are conditioned to believe the following is always true: